Best Sleeping Pads for Camping 2026: 11 Compared (8 Sources)

 If budget < $80

-→ Get the Nemo Switchback ($55) or Therm-a-Rest Z Lite Sol ($50).
-These closed-cell foam pads are indestructible and suitable for summer camping, though comfort is minimal at under 1 inch thick. [src1]
+→ Get the Nemo Switchback (~$60) or Therm-a-Rest Z Lite Sol (~$55).
+These closed-cell foam pads are indestructible and suitable for summer camping, though comfort is minimal at under 1 inch thick. [src1, src4]

 If budget is $80-$150

 → The Big Agnes Divide Insulated (~$130) is the clear pick — genuine three-season insulation at a budget price.
-The Klymit Insulated Static V (~$100) saves more but adds weight. [src1, src6]
+The Klymit Insulated Static V (~$100) saves more but adds weight and loses some comfort. [src1, src6]

 If user is a side sleeper

 → Choose pads with 3.5+ inches of thickness.
-The Sea to Summit Ether Light XR (3.9 in) and Therm-a-Rest NeoLoft (4.6 in) prevent hip and shoulder contact with the ground. [src1, src5]
+The Sea to Summit Ether Light XR (3.9 in), Therm-a-Rest NeoLoft (4.6 in), and Nemo Tensor All-Season (3.5 in) prevent hip and shoulder contact with the ground. [src1, src5]

 If camping in winter or below 20°F